 By taking all of these factors into account, you can get a good estimate of how much it will cost to heat your home with propane.

-Example calculation of heating with propane vs electricity
+Example Calculation of Heating with Propane vs Electricity

-Propane may be considered warmer than electric as a fuel source for heating, but this is not necessarily always the case.
+Propane may be considered warmer than electricity as a fuel source for heating, but this is not necessarily always the case.
 The warmth or heat output of a fuel source is determined by its BTU (British Thermal Unit) rating, which is a measure of the energy content of the fuel.
-Propane and electric heating systems may have different BTU ratings, depending on the type and size of the equipment and the heating requirements of the space.
-In general, propane has a higher BTU rating than electric, meaning that it can produce more heat per unit of fuel.
-However, this does not necessarily mean that propane will always be warmer than electric, as other factors, such as the efficiency of the heating system and the insulation of the space, can also affect the temperature.

-Additionally, the warmth or comfort of a space is determined by more than just the temperature.
-The way that heat is distributed and circulated in a space can also affect how warm or comfortable it feels.
-Propane and electric heating systems may have different heating patterns and capabilities, which can affect how warm the space feels and how evenly the heat is distributed.
 For example, propane furnaces are typically designed to heat the air in a space, while electric heaters are designed to heat objects or surfaces.
 This can affect how the heat is felt and how quickly the space warms up.

 Propane gas furnaces and electric heat pumps are two different types of heating systems that operate in different ways and have different characteristics.
 It is not accurate to say that propane gas furnaces consistently supply air at 120°F, while electric heat pumps dispense 95°F air.